dimagi/commcare-hq/README.md

 #### CouchDB Configuration

-Open http://localhost:5984/_utils/ and create a new database named `commcarehq` and add a user named `commcarehq` with password `commcarehq`.
+Start couchdb, and then open http://localhost:5984/_utils/ and create a new database named `commcarehq` and add a user named `commcarehq` with password `commcarehq`.

 To set up CouchDB from the command line, create the database: